nguyngc/FlightGame/README.md

 ### Database
 This game uses the airport and country table from the database course.

-1. Create a new database 'flightgame':
+1. Create a new database 'flightgame_v2':
 `CREATE DATABASE flightgame_v2`;
 2. Switch to that database:
 `USE flightgame_v2`;